astronomer/docs/learn/use-case-airflow-databricks.md

 ## Edit the project

 The project contains a file called `.env_example` which includes placeholder values for your credential details.
 After you clone the project, create a file called `.env`, copy the contents of `.env_example` into it, and delete `.env_example`.
-This is required because only `.env` is included in the list of files which Git will ignore when creating commits (`.gitignore`), and cloning an `.env` file directly will cause it to not be ignored the next time you push it to a Git repository.
+This is required because only `.env` is included in the list of files which Git will ignore when creating commits (`.gitignore`), and cloning an `.env` file directly will cause it to not be ignored the next time you push it to a GitHub repository.

 In `renewable_analysis_dag.py`, replace the `DATABRICKS_LOGIN_EMAIL`, `S3_BUCKET` and `AWS_REGION` variables with your own values.
 Change the `COUNTRY` to analyze a different country.
 For available countries, refer to the source data in the `include` folder.